-- 1. Provide written notice to the W-2 participant of the proposed 20% or more payment reduction and of the reasons for the proposed payment reduction (See 11.3.1.1); and - 2.
-Allow the participant reasonable time to rectify the deficiency, failure or other behavior to avoid the proposed W-2 payment reduction.
-(See 11.3.1.3) To rectify means that the participant is given one last opportunity to present good cause for nonparticipation.
+1. Provide written notice to the W-2 participant of the proposed 20% or more payment reduction and of the reasons for the proposed payment reduction (See 11.3.1.1); and

+2. Allow the participant reasonable time to rectify the deficiency, failure or other behavior to avoid the proposed W-2 payment reduction.
+(See 11.3.1.3) To rectify means that the participant is given one last opportunity to present good cause for nonparticipation or to present late documentation of completed assigned activities.

-The W-2 Payment Reduction Notification Letter (CARES letter NWSN) must be issued and the participant given one last opportunity to provide good cause.
+The FEP must issue the W-2 Payment Reduction Notification Letter (CARES letter NWSN) and give the participant one last opportunity to provide good cause.

-The FEP must generate CARES letter NWSN must no later than the 5 working days following the appearance on the 20% payment reduction report (see 11.3.1.1).
+The FEP must generate CARES letter NWSN no later than the 5 working days following the appearance on the 20% payment reduction report (see 11.3.1.1).
 The FEP must enter on NWSN the missed activities, the hours missed and the dates the activities were missed.
 The letter informs the participant to contact the worker as soon as he or she receives the letter to explain why the activities were missed.
 If the participant is claiming good cause, the FEP determines whether the reason for the missed hours meets any of the good cause reasons and whether to require written verification of good cause (called "proof of good cause" in the letter).